scott-fryxell/scott-fryxell.github.io/content/articles/a11y-in-the-code.md

 I can't spell accessibility.
 I can't spell lot's of words.
 It's even harder for me to read `um.
 I am dyslexic.
 And I am learning as Software development matures into the twenty first century that most development teams have at least a few dyslexics, I wasn't diagnosed until I was in my thirties which is pretty normal.

-PascalCase is like 4x longer for me to read than snake_case.

 As I'm reading through someone's code I first use the shape of the word to try and understand it.
 PascalCase robs me of this as I first have to grok the letter and then I can make out the shape.

 I don't know, We can talk about Accessibility, or we can practice it.